dqmis/dl2/README.md

 TODO or make a seperate second-level heading??

 ## Reproducing LLama results
 Python scripts are added in the root folder for testing various components, including the support of LLaMA models, by using one example as input.
+The following just needs the solver2 env.
 ### Baseline:
 #### Prompting
 Run the command to generate Llama3 outputs for baseline (16 for Direct , 1024 for CoT):
 ```
-python baselines/lama_baseline.py.py   --model_name "lama3" --dataset_name "FOLIO" --split dev --mode "Direct" --max_new_tokens "16"
+python3 baselines/lama_baseline.py.py   --model_name "lama3" --dataset_name "FOLIO" --split dev --mode "Direct" --max_new_tokens "16"
 ```
 #### Evaluation
 For evaluation, run:
 ```
-python evaluate_llama.py \
+python3 evaluate_llama.py \
     --dataset_name "Dataset Name [ProntoQA | ProofWriter | FOLIO | LogicalDeduction ｜ AR-LSAT]" \
     --model_name "lama3" \
     --split dev \